 In times of fundamental change democracies are relying on each individual.
 We all as equal citizens should ideally feel empowered to understand the social challenges around us and to co-create the responding solutions.
 Let it be in our small environments, or in regard to the bigger societal challenges like digitization of our lives, managing the climate crisis, or strengthening the democratic civic culture against populism and new authoritarianism.
 Furthermore, we should be encouraged and motivated to learning.
 For my work as a consultant, project designer, advocate, or educator this democratic dimension is not a complementary but the central intrinsic motivation.

-- Entrepreneurship and Citizenship Education – Competitors or Advocates for More Active Learning?
+- Entrepreneurship and Citizenship Education – Competitors or Partners for Better Facilitation of Creativity and Engagement?

 - Zivilgesellschaft ist die demokratische Infrastruktur unserer Gesellschaft.
 Sie benötigt systematische Pflege.